 Hop On A Boat – Catch the city from yet another angle on board a board with Bath City Boat Trips or Pulteney Cruisers.
 You’ll be treated to a thorough history of the city, while taking in great views of Pulteney Bridge and the Weir.

-Bath, England: Where To Eat and Drink
+24 Hours In Bath – Where To Eat and Drink

 Along with every chain you’re used to seeing, Bath has a thriving foodie scene.
 Some of the top picks in the city include Acorn Vegetarian kitchen (where I’ve heard the vege food is SO good you won’t miss meat!), Sam’s Kitchen Deli (popular for its menu of small plates), Clayton’s Kitchen (run by twice Michelin-starred chef Rob Clayton) and Sotto Sotto (a top Italian option).
 With just a few days there, I only had time to sample a few places…